U.S. Strategic Bitcoin Reserve

-The Strategic Bitcoin Reserve is a proposed reserve asset, funded by the United States Treasury's forfeited bitcoin, announced by President Donald Trump in March 2025.
-Separately, a digital asset stockpile for non-bitcoin assets was also created.
-Trump has previously stated that he wants the US to become the "crypto capital of the world".
+The Strategic Bitcoin Reserve is a proposed reserve asset, funded by the United States Department of the Treasury's forfeited bitcoin, announced by United States president Donald Trump in March 2025.
+The creation of the United States Digital Asset Stockpile for non-bitcoin assets was also announced.
+Trump has previously stated that he wants the United States to become the "crypto capital of the world".

 The reserve will be capitalized with bitcoin already owned by the federal government.
-The United States is the largest known state holder of bitcoin in the world, estimated to hold about 198,000 BTC, as of August 2025.
+The United States federal government is the largest known state holder of bitcoin in the world, estimated to hold about 328,372 BTC, as of February 2026.

 The reserve has provoked mixed reactions, from some economists criticizing the idea, to governments of several states initializing similar projects.

 History

 During his first presidency (2017–2021), Trump voiced his disapproval of bitcoin and other cryptocurrencies, but later changed his mind.

 On July 15, 2024, Donald Trump officially selected JD Vance as his running mate for the presidential election.
 Vance was the first known Bitcoin owner to run for vice-president.
 On July 27, 2024, Trump announced his intention to establish a bitcoin reserve, if elected.